Concerned About Jobs for the 21st Century? What About Retirement?

 A new 2017 report from the National Institute on Retirement Security finds that the bi-partisan issue facing 76% of Americans is retirement financial security, with 88% of Americans agreeing that “the nation faces a retirement crisis, and the concern is high across party lines.”

-The report notes that the collective retirement savings gap among working households aged 25-64 is staggering, ranging from $6.8 trillion to $14 trillion depending on which measure is used.
+The report notes that the collective retirement savings gap among working households aged 25-64 is staggering, ranging from $6.8 trillion to $14 trillion, depending on which measure is used.
 When all households are included, not just those with retirement accounts, the median retirement account balance is $3,000 for all working-age households and $12,000 for near-retirement households.

 “The heart of the issue consists in two problems: lack of access to retirement plans in and out of the workplace – particularly among low-income workers and families – and low retirement savings,” said the NIRS report.
 “These twin challenges amount to a severe retirement crisis that, if unaddressed, will result in grave consequences.”

-So how is the multi-billion dollar financial and retirement planning industry addressing the dire impact of the part-time Uber economy?
+So, how is the multi-billion dollar financial and retirement planning industry addressing the dire impact of the part-time Uber economy?

-Basically, it is stressing the benefits of long-term investing, frugality, saving more, investing in down markets (as if working people have a surplus of investable cash), and giving investment managers access to their roll-over 401(k)s.
+It stresses the benefits of long-term investing, frugality, saving more, investing in down markets (as if working people have a surplus of investable cash), and giving investment managers access to their roll-over 401(k)s.
 In short, the industry is not offering anything new that reflects the dire political reality of wage stagnation and the high probability of rising federal taxes and more expensive medical care.

 Formulating retirement plans in a non-political environment is naïve and unethical and does not serve unsuspecting investors.